Ida Hoff: Citizenship for Anna: Bereavement and Education for Ida

 During the final days of 1892 Anna Hoff and her daughter moved to Bern.
 It is not clear whether the move from Zürich to Bern had anything to do with Ludwig Stein's move to the University of Bern which took place at about the same time.
 Stein, like the Hoffs, was of Jewish provenance and he was also, according to at least one source, a dazzling figure.
 He lived in high bourgeois style in a city villa where guests were always welcome.
 He was supportive of his friends, but in academic circles he was controversial, and in 1909 he would be forced to give up his teaching chair at the university, after which he moved to Berlin.
-While Ida was growing up her mother was a frequent visitor to Stein's Bern villa.
-When, in 1896/97, Anna applied for Swiss citizenship for a second time, Stein went out of his way to champion her application.
+While Ida was growing up, her mother was a frequent visitor to Stein's Bern villa.
+In 1896/97, when Anna applied for Swiss citizenship for a second time, Stein went out of his way to champion her application.
 On the occasion of her first application, in 1893, the city authorities had accepted that she was not involved in politics, but had nevertheless determined that having lived in Switzerland for six years was insufficient to justify citizenship.
 It was not till 1897, after news came through that her ex-husband had died the previous year, that the authorities gave Anna Hoff the green light for naturalisation.
 For reasons that remain unclear it was now Anna who did not pursue the matter, however.